chdoig/pelican-bootstrap3-lovers/README.md

 	* `GOOGLE_ANALYTICS`
 	* `DISQUS_SITENAME`

-Note: This theme uses uses [Prism](http://prismjs.com/) instead of Pygments for syntax higlighting.
+Note: This theme uses [Prism](http://prismjs.com/) instead of Pygments for syntax higlighting.
 (More details in the Prism.js section).

 Details for each of the mentioned settings are provided next.